RevContent/api-showcase/htdocs/app/resources/js/app/docs/widgets/more.md

 #RevMore

 RevMore locks the page to display a widget.
 It can optionally share impressions with an in article widget.
-Use it by placing an option element along with the script and ad code definition to the page.
+Use it by placing an optional in article element, top element, script and ad code definition on the page.

 ```
 &lt;div id="top-id"&gt;&lt;/div&gt;